Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: SI Appendix

 \subsection{Interrupted Time Series}

 In our preregistration we planned to use an interrupted time series analysis through a regression discontinuity in time method to support our analysis.
 Figure~\ref{fig:its} shows the output of this analysis, in which we plot changes to the slope of fit lines in lexical features and outcomes, before and after the start of A/B testing.
 In this case, the intervention is the start of A/B testing rather than the full launch.
-This enables us to have a clean threshold for the discontinuity, rather than a 6-month gap.
-We would expect to see a change in slope, if it is the case that A/B testing occurred incrementally and changed lexical features and outcomes.
+We use the start of A/B testing as the intervention date for two reasons.
+First, this date enables us to have a clean threshold for the discontinuity, rather than a 6-month gap when comparing pre-AI to post-AI.
+Second, because we do not know how the A/B testing period differed from the full-launch, we would not be able to interpret changes between the A/B testing and the post-AI period: shifts to level or slope of the trend line could be a result of expanding access or shifting features during experimentation.
+However, comparing pre-AI period to A/B testing period we can hypothesize that we would expect to see a change in slope if A/B testing occurred incrementally and changed lexical features and outcomes.
 In Figure~\ref{fig:its_treated_style}, we show that the slope of the line fit to predict lexical features in treated countries (top to bottom: MATTR, Flesch-Kincaid grade level, word count) increased after the introduction of A/B testing for the in-platform AI feature.
 Conversely, Figure~\ref{fig:its_control_style} shows that the slope of the line fit to predict lexical features in control countries, meaning those that were not included in the A/B test, did not have the same increase.
 Figure~\ref{fig:its_treated_outcomes} and Figure~\ref{fig:its_control_outcomes} show that the slope of the line fit to predict outcomes seems to increase post-A/B testing, for both treated and control countries.
-Ultimately, this approach is encapsulated by the difference-in-differences and synthetic control methods, as we would need to compare the change in treated countries over time against a counterfactual that accounts for the effects of time period.
-As such, the interrupted time series does not present a full picture of change to the platform.
+These results are consistent with those found with our difference-in-differences analysis and synthetic control methods studying the full-launch.